Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

-for every causal $v\in TM$, which implies that the $F_l$-length of all the $\Sigma$-admissible curves between those two points is bounded (recall that $F_l=\sqrt{h/\Lambda^2}+\omega/\Lambda$, Fig.~\ref{rela}) and consequently $R(x_0,y_0)<+\infty$. \end{proof} \begin{rem} The global hyperbolicity of $-h$ is {\em not} implied by the global hyperbolicity of the \sstk splitting.
-This can be easily checked by taking any \sstk splitting with compact slices such that $K$ is spacelike (say, recall the Lorentzian cylinder $\R\times S^1$, $g=dt^2 -4dtd\theta +d\theta^2$).
-However, the converse holds, as the next lemma shows. \end{rem} \begin{lemma} In the case of strong wind, if $-h$ is globally hyperbolic then the associated \sstk splitting is also globally hyperbolic. \end{lemma} \begin{proof} Since $\pi:(\R\times M,g)\rightarrow (M,\frac{1}{\Lambda}h)$ is a Lorentzian submersion, one can easily check that a lift of any Cauchy hypersurface on $(M,\frac{1}{\Lambda}h)$ is also a Cauchy hypersurface of $(\R\times M,g)$. \end{proof} \begin{cor} Let $(M,\Sigma)$ be a wind Riemannian structure with strong wind such that the Lorentzian metric $-h$ is globally hyperbolic.
-For any $x_0\in M$, if $y_0\in J_\Sigma^+(x_0)\setminus \{x_0\}$ then there exists a global maximum on $C^\Sigma_{x_0,y_0}$ of the length functional $\ell_{F_l}$. \end{cor} \begin{proof} Apply Theorem \ref{compactcase} by taking into account that Lemma \ref{lolo2} ensures w-convexity and Lemma \ref{lolo} ensures that the hypothesis in the last part of that theorem is fulfilled. \end{proof} Finally, an application to the existence of closed geodesics\footnote{As in the classical Riemannian case, {\em closed} is understood here in the sense of smooth {\em periodic}.
-In the Lorentzian case, closed non-periodic geodesics can exist (they are necessarily lightlike and incomplete) but, clearly, this possibility cannot occur for wind Riemannian structures.} is obtained for strong wind.
-In this case, the differences in the causal properties of the Lorentzian metric $-h$ on all the manifold $M$, and the metric $g$ of the associated \sstk splitting were pointed out in the Remark \ref{rolo}.
-They become especially apparent in the case that $M_l$ is compact: $-h$ can never be chronological (it admits closed timelike curves) but $g$ is always globally hyperbolic (part $(iii)$ of Theorem~\ref{generalK}).
-This is exploited to prove the following result. \begin{thm} Let $(M,\Sigma)$ be a wind Riemannian structure with strong wind.
+Finally, let us give an application to the existence of closed geodesics\footnote{As in the classical Riemannian case, {\em closed} is understood here in the sense of smooth {\em periodic}.
+In the Lorentzian case, closed non-periodic geodesics can exist (they are necessarily lightlike and incomplete) but, clearly, this possibility cannot occur for wind Riemannian structures.}.
+The differences between the causal properties of the Lorentzian metric $-h$ on all the manifold $M$, and the metric $g$ of the associated \sstk splitting, were stressed in Example~\ref{rolo}.
+They are exploited now to prove the following result. \begin{thm} Let $(M,\Sigma)$ be a wind Riemannian structure with strong wind.
 If $M$ is compact then $(M,\Sigma)$ admits a closed (non-constant) geodesic. \end{thm} \begin{proof} Consider the associated \sstk splitting and define: